10 Best Places to Live Off the Grid

 1. Georgia

 Georgia’s laws are favorable to those looking to escape society.
-While some areas require you to hook up to sewer services, more rural locations are amenable to fully off-grid lifestyles.
+While some areas require you to hook up to sewer services, more rural locations are amenable to entirely off-grid lifestyles.

 One issue you’ll have to research carefully is the applicable zoning laws in your desired location.
 They vary from place to place, even using different codes.
 If you dream of raising chickens, you don’t want to choose an area zoned for residential use only.